simdjson/simdjson/README.md

 ## Usage (old-school Makefile on platforms like Linux or macOS)

 Requirements: recent clang or gcc, and make.
-We recommend at least GNU GCC/G++ 7.
+We recommend at least GNU GCC/G++ 7 or LLVM clang 6.
 A system like Linux or macOS is expected.

 To test: